middlebury/midd-frontend/docs/content/styles/grid.md

 title: Grid
 ---

 ## Intro
-The base to any scalable web design system is a grid system, typically with a container/row/column combination.
+Middlebury Design System's grid is based heavily off of [Bootstrap's 12 column grid](https://getbootstrap.com/docs/4.3/layout/grid/) but with some minor feature removals and modifications.

 ## The Container